James Rolfe: Early life

-Rolfe was born on July 10, 1980, at Jeanes Hospital in Philadelphia, Pennsylvania.
+Rolfe was born on July 10, 1980, at Jeanes Hospital in Philadelphia, Pennsylvania to Scott and Marlene Rolfe.
 He was raised in southern New Jersey and graduated in 1999 from Edgewood Regional High School.
 He is of Italian ancestry.
 His parents bought him an audio recorder as a Christmas present in the early to mid-1980s.
 Later, he received a camera and took photographs of himself and his friends play-fighting.
 He was inspired by The Legend of Zelda and Teenage Mutant Ninja Turtles to create adventure stories.
 Rolfe also illustrated comic books, which he updated monthly.
 One such comic he created had a plot inspired by the video game The Legend of Zelda: A Link to the Past.

-Rolfe began filming shorts in 1989 and continued the hobby into the mid-1990s.
+Rolfe began filming shorts in 1989, and continued the hobby into the mid-1990s.
 He used Mario Paint for a few of his early films.
 His early work did not have scripts or rehearsals.
 However, once he began writing scripts, his friends gradually lost interest due to the pressure of remembering their lines, which left many of Rolfe's films unfinished.
 He then experimented with action figures and puppets.
 The plot of The Giant Movie Director (1994) involved toys coming to life.
 Rolfe attended a special education school for seven and a half years during his childhood.
 Reflecting on his past, he said, "In school, I had a rough time communicating.
 I went to special ed for seven-and-a-half years.
 I liked it, I had a good time.
 But socializing in general...
 I was a little awkward.
 Art always made me feel comfortable."

 Rolfe attended the University of the Arts in Philadelphia, where he studied filmmaking.
 While in college, he met several friends who would later become collaborators on future projects, including Mike Matei, Kyle Justin, and Brendan "Bootsy" Castner.
 He graduated with a Bachelor of Fine Arts in 2004.
 After graduating, he worked as a film editor for corporate safety and instructional videos but quit in 2007 following the success of his Angry Video Game Nerd web series.

 Rolfe also operated an annual "haunted house" Halloween attraction out of his parents' garage (the same garage was later used to build a graveyard for his horror comedy film The Deader, the Better and again in his film/series pilot Jersey Odysseys: Legend of the Blue Hole), utilizing a collection of props and antiques that he reused multiple times in his other films.